ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

     w.to_csv(list_csv[z])
     z=z+1
 ```
+## 6- Finding common co-expressed gene for each experimentally aproved HS, HSPGs, and CS gene
 In order to discover common co-expressed genes in all four cancer cell lines, it is necessary to know co-expressed genes with laboratory validated genes in all four cancer cell lines.
 Accordingly, the 32 out of 46 HS, HSPGs and CS experimentally aproved genes which were available in our dataset were considered for this analysis and 32 dataframes (one for each gene) were prepared which included four coulumns for significantly co-expressed genes in four cancer cell lines (sorted basedon FDR) and four related FDR columns (Figure 7 shows an example of this dataframe for AGRN gene).

 ![Fig7](https://github.com/ElyasMo/ACPs_HS_HSPGs_CS/blob/main/Figures/Instance_AGRN_gene_assosiation.jpg)